 In recent years, I’ve landed back in the Midwest in the great mitten state as Programming & Operations Manager for the Ann Arbor Summer Festival, a 21-day gathering that offers 200+ events presenting music, dance, contemporary circus, public radio shows, comedy, film, spectacle, street arts, and family entertainment.
 Notable artists include Melissa Etheridge, Flaco Navaja, Jazzmeia Horn, Sona Jobarteh, Scott Silven, Alsarah and the Nubatones, Postmodern Jukebox, Kate McIntosh, Cirque Alfonse, Polyglot Theatre, Acrobuffos, Juan Martinez, Mary Mattingly.

 I envision a more unified world through art, culture, and the humanities.
 Access and inclusion are no longer issues.
 Disabilities, ethnicities, and beliefs do not separate us.
 They excite us.
 Differences spur us to ask questions and understand our shared humanity holistically and lovingly.
 Wisdom and generosity replace misunderstanding and greed.
 I attempt to lift up people from all walks and inspire the next generation of artists and patrons to view the world through a lens that embraces and stimulates humankind.
 I meet the audience where they are and bring life-altering art to their doorsteps.

-I’ve written about digital, investigative, interactive, and immersive theater for many publications and became an editor for The Civilians’ Extended Play.
+I’ve written about digital, investigative, interactive, and immersive theater for many publications and was an editor for The Civilians’ Extended Play.
 I also have helped create multi-platform digital social impact campaigns for Lina Srivastava.